 - Wet grass tends to bend due to the weight of the water droplets, while dry grass will stand up tall.

-Avoid trying to mow your lawn first thing in the morning due to the morning dew, after rain, or generally during wet weather.
+If you can, avoid trying to mow your lawn first thing in the morning due to the morning dew, after rain, or generally during wet weather.

 Mowing in an evening that follows a sunny afternoon is my preferred time to mow.